Stuycs-K/final-project-9-chandlerj-nowakg/WORKLOG.md

 ### may/28

-worked on lawn plant placement
+worked on lawn plant placement through the grid

 ### may/29

-worked on camera and plant placement
+worked on camera and plant placement on the lawn grid

+### may/30

+worked on fixing background so that it fit resolution

+### may/31

+worked on laying out plant and projectile individually

+### june / 1

+incorporated projectiles into plants and made it so that plants could be constructed with projectiles zombies now bite plants finalized demo branch

 ### date y